Discover the value of a native 'stepping stone' garden - Minimalist Gardener

 Make one small step

-Creating a stepping stone garden doesn’t require a complete overhaul.
+Creating a stepping stone garden does not require a complete overhaul.
 Starting with a single native plant is enough.
 One flowering native can provide food for insects, while a clumping grass or groundcover offers shelter from heat and predators.
 Each small addition increases the usefulness of your garden to wildlife moving through the landscape.

 Native plants are particularly well suited to pots and containers, making stepping stone gardens accessible to renters, apartment dwellers and anyone short on space.
-A pot planted with a native shrub, grass or daisy functions just like a garden bed contributing to the wider network of green spaces.
+A pot planted with a native shrub, grass or daisy functions just like a garden bed, contributing to the wider network of green spaces.

 Ordinary choices, real impact